 A funeral is such a sensitive event, therefore we ask that you check all timings and check again.
 Above all, we would not want your catering to arrive out of synch with the rest of the day.
 We want the day to go as smoothly as possible, with your mind at ease that the catering is sorted.

-Finally, if you need extra guidance or support, our friendly team is here to talk things through face to face.
+Finally, if you need extra guidance or support, our friendly team is here to talk face to face.
 Be sure to check our reception opening times before setting off.
 Whereas, if you know what you need to order, you can shop online.